The Canal & River Trust has a governing Council of up to 35 members who reflect the wide appeal of the waterways.

 Jack has been managing director of Wychavon District Council since 2004, where he leads a complex public sector organisation, builds relationships with Ministers, MPs and Councillors and deals with local communities and partner organisations at a national and local level.
 He was directly involved with the Droitwich Canal restoration for 11 years.

 Peter Mathews CMG, West Midlands

-Peter is past chair of the Black Country Consortium, which works to co-ordinate regeneration in the Black Country area of the West Midlands, and Chairman and managing director of Black Country Metals.
+Peter is past chair of the Black Country Consortium, which works to co-ordinate regeneration in the Black Country area of the West Midlands, and is Chairman and managing director of Black Country Metals.
 A prominent business leader, Peter has held the position of chair at various national and international organisations including The World Recycling Conference, UKTI Advanced Engineering and the Midlands World Trade Forum.